A IS FOR AGRICULTURE & ARCHAEOLOGY

 The first inhabitants of what is now Connecticut were NATIVE AMERICANS - the Paleoindian followed by the Archaic, and the Woodland.
 After prehistoric time, 6 tribes lived there.
 Today there are several tribes, bands, and communities including 2 Federally recognized tribes.
 The state has 2 Indian Casinos.
 There is a Schemitzun (Feast of Green Corn and Dance) on the Mashantucket Reservation.

 Connecticut has several OBSERVATORIES and planetariums.
 The White Memorial Conservation Center is a Dark Sky site.
 The state has Astronomy Clubs & Organizations.
+The White Memorial Conservation Center at Litchfield is a dark sky site.
 In 2011 a huge meteor streaked across the sky in the state.
 Two meteorites have fallen and been found in the state within the last few years.
 The state participates in National Astronomy Day

 About 3 and 1/2 million People live in Connecticut.
 Officially, a resident is called a Connecticut.
 People from Connecticut are often called Nutmeggers because Nutmeg is the state spice.
 They also call themselves by the more regional Yankee, or even New Englanders, as so many are transplants from surrounding states.
 Many famous people have called the state their home including George W. Bush, Former U.S. President; Noah Webster, author; P.T.
 Barnum, Circus Owner; Harriet Beecher Stowe; and several actresses Marlo Thomas, Mia Farrow, Meryl Streep, Katherine Hepburn, and Joanne Woodward.